ic-labs/django-icekit/docs/topics/workflow.md

 mechanisms and is fairly simplistic: it will not track model changes performed outside the admin.

-Admin filter attributes you can add to `list_filter`:
+Admin filter classes you can add to `list_filter`:

- * `workflow_states__status` to show only items related to a workflow state with the given status, such as "Approved"
+ * `WorkflowStateStatusFilter` to show only items related to a workflow state with the given status, such as "Approved"
- * `workflow_states__assigned_to` to show only items assigned to a user.
+ * `WorkflowStateAssignedToFilter` to show only items assigned to a user.

-NOTE: For these admin filters to work the relevant model must implement a `GenericRelation` field named `workflow_states`, which is easiest to do by extending from `WorkflowStateMixin` as described above.

 ### WorkflowStateTabularInline